Ya Ya (Lee Dorsey song)

 "Ya Ya" is a song by Lee Dorsey.
 The song was written by Dorsey, C. L. Blast, Bobby Robinson, and Morris Levy.
 Levy's participation in the writing has been called into question; the Flashback release of the single lists only Dorsey and Blast as writers, as do the liner notes to the American Graffiti soundtrack.

 Background

 The song was inspired by a children's nursery rhyme, and includes session guitar player Jimmy Spruill on it.
+The song first appeared on Dorsey's titular album when it was released on February 7, 1961.
+It was released as a single 5 months later on July 29, 1961.

 Chart performance

 The song reached number seven on the Billboard Hot 100 and number one on the R&B singles chart in 1961.

+Album appearances

+In addition to the 1973 American Graffiti soundtrack album (MCA2-8001), the song appears on the 1962 compilation Alan Freed's Top 15 (End LP 315).

 Cover versions

 Beatles connection

 According to author Mark Lewisohn in The Complete Beatles Chronicles (p.
 365), the Beatles regularly performed "Ya Ya", live from 1961 to 1962 in Hamburg, Liverpool and elsewhere.
 John Lennon was always the lead vocalist on this number but no recorded version is known to exist.

 However, Tony Sheridan, the Beatles' close associate, recorded a live version of the song for Polydor Records which was released in October 1962 on the A-side of a German extended play.
 This 45RPM is credited to Tony Sheridan & "The Beat Brothers" who are often wrongly believed to be the Beatles.
 But the fledgling British group had no involvement in recording this track although "Sweet Georgia Brown", included on this disc, is indeed recorded by them.